Search Railroad Sites For:

 by Chris Guenzler

-Chris Parker and I awoke at the Knights Inn and went to have another Continental Breakfast at the motel.
-At 6:15 AM We walked across the street to the Holiday Inn and boarded Bus 2 which would take us to our first train trip of the day.
-Before we left our Bus Host told us that a washout south of Independence would mean our trip would start at Brecksville which would be 5.9 miles south of the Rockside Station.
-I would have to come back to ride that mileage some time in the future.
-Anyway it will still be a great trip today as I have always wanted to ride this railroad.
+Chris Parker and I awoke the next morning and went to have another continental breakfast at the motel.
+At 6:15 AM, we walked across the street to the Holiday Inn and boarded the second bus to take us to our first train trip of the day.
+Before we left, our bus host told us that a washout south of Independence meant our trip would start at Brecksville which was 5.9 miles south of the Rockside Station.
+I would have to come back to ride that mileage sometime in the future.
+Anyway, it will still be a great trip today as I have always wanted to ride this railroad.
 We left at 6:30 AM and headed north up Interstate 77 through Canton and Akron to the exit in Brecksville.
-Our bus then headed east down into the Cuyahoga Valley National Park to the Brecksville Depot.
+Our bus then headed east into the Cuyahoga Valley National Park to the Brecksville Depot.
 I got off the bus and about a minute later the train pulled in from the north.

 Our train pulled into Brecksville.